hexalang/Hexa/docs/reference.md

 let x = 2

-// Can make a variable read-only with shadowing var x = 1 // Writeable let x = x // Read-only in the current scope
+// Can make a variable read-only with shadowing var x = 1 // Writable let x = x // Read-only in the current scope

 // Immutable constant (can be computed at runtime, but not reassigned)